 Serve hot gravy or sauce

 Gravy or sauce can be a real savior when serving meat, chicken or turkey.
 If the meat is baked right in a sauce, there’s no need to worry.
 Those types of dishes can keep warm in a 150-200F oven for up to an hour usually.
 If, however, you’re slicing meat or poultry at the last minute (after resting it), it tends to get cold quickly.
 I heat the gravy or sauce on the stove or microwave about 15-20 minutes before serving and pour it into an insulated coffee or gravy thermos which keeps it hot for hours.
 The hot gravy/sauce can make a big difference.

 Try the sous vide cooking method

 In terms of stress-free, I give it a 100% rating.
 You can be totally confident that the meat will come out exactly as you intend (and super tender too).
-You do have to finish it off on the BBQ, broiler, pan or oven for a few minutes to get some colour on the meat, but so far, that has been a very reasonable trade off.
+You do have to finish it off on the BBQ, broiler, pan or oven for a few minutes to get some color on the meat, but in my opinion, that is a very reasonable trade off.
 And because you’re applying some high heat at the very end, the meat tends to come to the table at the right temperature.

 Here are some tips for a few common dinner party foods.
-Also see the links in #5 above for reheating many others.
 A general rule of thumb if you are refrigerating foods then reheating them: first bring the food to room temperature (30-90 minutes) before reheating.
+See reheating instructions above from caterers.

 - Rice: I use a rice cooker where the rice will stay hot and moist for an hour or more.
-Alternatively, rice reheats very well in the microwave, covered, for a few minutes.
-It’s also fine to keep it warm in the oven, covered – I suggest adding a tablespoon or two of water to keep it moist.
+Alternatively, rice reheats very well in the microwave, covered, for a few minutes It’s also fine to keep it warm in the oven, covered.
+I suggest adding a tablespoon or two of water to keep the rice moist when reheating.